realiotech/multi-staking/x/multi-staking/spec/03_messages.md

 The `multi-staking` inturns mint a calculated amount of `sdkstaking.bondtoken` and create an `IntermediaryAccount` to delegate on behalf of the delegator.

 Logic flow:

-* Send delegated coins from user to `multi-staking` module account
+* Send delegated coins from user to `multi-staking` module account.

 * Caculate the `sdktaking.bondtoken` to be minted using `BondTokenWeight`. amountMinted = delegatedCoins * bondTokenWeight

-* Create `IntermediaryAccount` for the delegation
+* Create `IntermediaryAccount` for the delegation.

 *